llpeterson/applications/infrastructure.md

 still much room for innovation in tools for network management.

 > For completeness, we note that NETCONF is another of the post-SNMP
-> protocols for communicating configuation information to network
+> protocols for communicating configuration information to network
 > devices.
 OpenConfig works with NETCONF, but our reading of the
 > tea leaves points to gNMI as the future.

 We conclude by emphasizing that a seachange is underway.
-While listing SNMP and OpenConfig in the title to this section suggests they are equivalent, its more accurate to say that each is "what we call" these two approaches, but the approaches are quite different.
+While listing SNMP and OpenConfig in the title to this section suggests they are equivalent, it is more accurate to say that each is "what we call" these two approaches, but the approaches are quite different.
 On the one hand, SNMP is really just a transport protocol, analogous to gNMI in the OpenConfig world.
 It historically enabled monitoring